Erik Watts: World Championship Wrestling (1992–1994)

 In January 1993 Watts gained victories over The Barbarian, Tony Atlas, and a returning Paul Orndorff.
 In February Watts teamed with Buff Bagwell and to take on Hollywood Blonds in a tag team match at SuperBrawl III, which Watts and Bagwell lost.
 Later in February, he was entered into a tournament to crown a new WCW TV Champion after previous titleholder Scott Steiner had departed four months earlier for the WWF.
-After defeating Johnny Gunn in the opening round, Watts beat Maxx Payne by disqualification in the quarter finals.
+After defeating Johnny Gunn in the opening round, Watts beat Maxx Payne by disqualification in the quarter-finals.
 The last two rounds of the tournament were held on March 2 in Macon, GA.
 Watts pinned Vinnie Vegas in the semifinals, but was defeated by Paul Orndorff in the finals.
 Following his father's departure from WCW, Erik was targeted by Arn Anderson and began a house show series with The Enforcer as the Four Horsemen began the reformation.
-Watts continued to perform strongly against lower level competition, but was defeated by Steve Regal on July 18, 1993 at Beach Blast.
+Watts continued to perform strongly against lower-level competition, but was defeated by Steve Regal on July 18, 1993, at Beach Blast.
 In August, he began a house show series with Chris Benoit and came out victorious in each encounter.
 A month later however he began his first losing streak, dropping matches to WCW TV Champion Steve Regal on multiple occasions.

-On November 30, 1993 he was involved in a major angle on WCW Saturday Night.
+On November 30, 1993, he was involved in a major angle on WCW Saturday Night.
 After defeating Paul Orndorff, Paul Roma came out to ringside and attacked Watts.
 This would lead to the formation of eventual tag-team champions Pretty Wonderful.
-Meanwhile, Watts continued to be victorious in 1994 against lower level competition, but was unable to break through against more experienced competition like Regal or Orndorff.
-His final match was on August 1, 1994 against Jean Paul Levesque in Ft Pierce, FL.
+Meanwhile, Watts continued to be victorious in 1994 against lower-level competition, but was unable to break through against more experienced competition like Regal or Orndorff.
+His final match was on August 1, 1994, against Jean Paul Levesque in Ft Pierce, FL.

 World Wrestling Federation (1995–1996)

 In 1995, Watts followed his father to the World Wrestling Federation.
 In the WWF, Watts was renamed "Troy" and, together with Chad Fortune as "Travis", formed Tekno Team 2000.
 Wearing silver smocks and tight zubaz, their gimmick was that they represented the cutting edge of cyberculture.
-Their tag team made its debut on the May 27, 1995 episode of Superstars in a victorious effort against The Brooklyn Brawler and Barry Horowitz.
+Their tag team made its debut on the May 27, 1995, episode of Superstars in a victorious effort against The Brooklyn Brawler and Barry Horowitz.
 They wrestled two more matches on TV the following month, but disappeared from television until reappearing at In Your House 2 pay-per-view, acting as lumberjacks for the main event.
+In the fall of 1995, they were sent down to WWF's development territory, United States Wrestling Association in Memphis.
 After being absent from TV for a year, they resurfaced in 1996, but still failed to achieve any success and both men were released from the WWF.
+Watts took a hiatus from wrestling.